biomejs/biome/website/src/content/docs/linter/rules/use-export-type.md

 export { C, f };
 ```

-This rules applies only to identifiers locally defined.
+This rules checks only the identifiers that are defined in a file.
-It doesn't warn against a type exported as a value in re-export clause such as:
+It doesn't warn against a type exported as a value in a re-export clause such as:

 ```ts
 export { TypeA } from "./mod.ts"